aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

     cd aptos-core
     ```

 3. Run the `scripts/dev_setup.sh` Bash script as shown below.
-This will prepare your developer environment by installing all dependencies needed to build, test and inspect Aptos Core.
+This will prepare your developer environment by installing most of the dependencies needed to build, test and inspect Aptos Core.
 Note, you may be prompted for your password:

     ```
     ./scripts/dev_setup.sh